OkBayat/OkBayat.github.io/resume.md

 May 2010 - Present
 {: .label .label-green }

+#### Leadership Facilitator and Researcher
+Since around 2017, I've been on an exciting journey to explore and understand the intricacies of leadership.
+Each day, I am thrilled by new discoveries and insights that enhance my approach.
+To deepen this exploration, I initiated the K2-Clearing project, where I actively engage in experience-based leadership facilitation and research.
+This initiative is not just about teaching leadership; it’s about profoundly transforming the way we lead within our company and in our personal lives.
+Through K2-Clearing, I am committed to driving meaningful change and fostering a culture of continuous growth and improvement.

 #### Team Lead
 As a team leader and entrepreneur, I am passionate about building innovative and collaborative communities that drive real change.
 I am currently leading a team of talented professionals to develop a partially open-source project, with a focus on creating a friendly and inclusive environment where all contributors are valued and treated as shareholders.
 I am committed to building a community that is focused on achieving our goals together, and that supports one another every step of the way.
 Ultimately, my goal is to create a sustainable and profitable business model that benefits us all and to lead each of us to become a part of the capital market.